Mexico City Metro Line 12: Extension

 A possible extension of the line to connect it with Line 1 at Observatorio station was announced in February 2013, thus making Observatorio the new west terminus of the line.
 The project was approved in September 2013 by Gerardo Ruiz Esparza, Secretary of Communications and Transportation.

 Construction started on 29 November 2017.
 The extension was expected to be completed by 2020, but works were delayed, thus, being projected to open by 2021.
 In September 2020, it was announced that works on Line 12 will be finished by the end of 2022 and that service will begin in 2023.
+Further delays have occurred and as of August 2025 just little above half of the project has been completed.

 The stretch will have three underground stations: Álvaro Obregón, Valentín Campa and Observatorio, in the Álvaro Obregón borough.